2013 Translation Project: First English-Chinese Haiku and Tanka Blog

 blank years in and out.

-And then the sudden moment of being:
+And then the sudden moments of being:

 the stab of memories, the sting of longings,